runnane/node-red-contrib-easee/README.md

 Use the `easee REST Client` node
 Configure the node with an account username/password.
+The REST node will not authenticate on its own, so you will need to authenticate/renew tokens.
+However, if you use the `easee Charger Streaming Client` node, you do not need to authenticate additionally with the REST node, as the signalR socket will authenticate and renew automatically.

 There are two ways of sending commands: